Hi, I'm Riki.

 (Eicha 2:20)

-This is one of the most haunting questions in all of Tanach.
-A description of the horrors of the siege on Jerusalem – mothers so starved and broken they did the unthinkable.
+Amongst the horrors of the siege on Jerusalem, this one sears into our souls – mothers so starved and broken they did the unthinkable.

 When love breaks down

-The verse in Eicha about mothers eating their children is gut-wrenching—and it’s not just about physical starvation.
 The Malbim explains this as a metaphor for a deeper kind of famine: a spiritual hunger that breaks down love, care, and the natural bonds between parents and children.
-When a community is in exile, it’s not just bodies that suffer, but hearts and souls.
-The very instincts meant to nurture and protect start to fall apart (Malbim on Eicha 2:20).

-Together, these classical voices show us that this verse is not just a horrific historical event, but a powerful warning.
-It reveals what happens when spiritual foundations crumble and love and care are swallowed by despair.
+Together, these voices show us that this verse is not just a horrific historical event, but a powerful warning.

-The image of mothers eating their children in Eicha isn’t just an ancient horror story—it’s a mirror reflecting what happens when a society, and its parents, are overwhelmed and unsupported.
 Just like in the siege of Jerusalem, when basic needs are crushed and despair runs deep, parents today can feel trapped between impossible pressures.

 A society that devours its young

 Let’s fast forward two thousand years.
-We currently live in a culture that tells parents

-• Your worth is in your productivity.
+• Your worth is measured by what you produce

 • Your baby should be as low-maintenance as possible.